ashleybc/metagenome-only/dependencies/readme.md

 The default location for storing the taxonomic databases is `../myenv/opt/krona/taxonomy`

-## bbtools
+## bbduk

-[bbtools](https://jgi.doe.gov/data-and-tools/bbtools/) is a package created and maintained by the Joint Genome Institute that consistents of tools for trimming, MinHash, and much more!
+bbduk is part of the [bbtools](https://jgi.doe.gov/data-and-tools/bbtools/) package created and maintained by the Joint Genome Institute that consistents of tools for trimming, MinHash, and much more!

 bbtools can be [conda installed](https://anaconda.org/agbiome/bbtools) on Linux or [Homebrew installed](https://formulae.brew.sh/formula/bbtools) on Mac OS X